-This colourful tattoo style mod is certainly eye catching with its sinuous vibrant design but for me it has one fundamental safety flaw that make it more of a show piece than an everyday mod.
+It’s a great looking vape mod with the colourful tattoo style certainly eye catching with its sinuous vibrant design but for me it has one fundamental safety flaw that make it more of a show piece than an everyday mod.

 Let’s get into it!